 Writer: Patricia Brennecke, Lecturer in the MIT English Language Studies Program, 1996-2012

-Editor: Anna Babbi Klein, Communications Manager, Office of the Dean for Undergraduate Education, 2006-2015
+Editor: Anna Babbi Klein, Communications Manager, Office of Undergraduate Education, 2006-2015

-Copyeditor: Elizabeth Durant, Communications Coordinator, Office of the Dean for Undergraduate Education
+Copyeditor: Elizabeth Durant, Communications Coordinator, Office of Undergraduate Education

 First publication date: August 2012